 We’ve been together for over a year now and things are NOT going well.
 It’s not him, it’s me; for some reason I have left him languishing, unloved and unused.

 The poor baby just sits there; his brushed silver shell gleaming, taunting me, daring me to use him.
-Come on, he says, let me help you make beautiful things, talk to interesting people or just waste capacious amounts of precious, precious time.
+Come on, he says, let me help you make beautiful things, talk to interesting people or just waste tons of precious, precious time.
 Use me and abuse me, he whispers to me.
 Oh, you sexy thing, if only it were that simple.

 So why?
 What’s the problem?
 To be honest, I don’t know.
 I was so excited when I first got him.
 Couldn’t wait to experience what all my “real” designer friends described as the “only” way to work.
 Everything was shiny and new.